Tochi Onyebuchi: Comics

 In 2022, Onyebuchi wrote a Captain America preview comic titled Captain America #0, alongside Collin Kelly and Jackson Lanzig, It was illustrated by Mattia De Iluis.
-He went on to write Captain America: Symbol of Truth, with art by R. B. Silva.
+Onyebuchi went on to write Captain America: Symbol of Truth, with art by R. B. Silva.

 Video games

 In 2021, Onyebuchi was among the writers of Call Of Duty: Vanguard video game developed by Sledgehammer Games and published by Activision.